microsoft/dstoolkit-time-series-forecasting/docs/decisions/0006_tsfa_extensibility.md

 ### Positive Consequences

-- Users would be able to customize the framework to their needs without a requirement to go through framework code.
+- Users would be able to customize TSFA to their needs without a requirement to go through all the code.
-- The same approaches could be extended to other parts of the framework, such as the cross-validation strategy, which would allow even more customizability.
+- The same approaches could be extended to other parts of TSFA, such as the cross-validation strategy, which would allow even more customizability.

 ### Negative Consequences

-- This would require an API change to the framework, but by adapting the existing configuration logic, this change could be minimal.
+- This would require an API change to TSFA, but by adapting the existing configuration logic, this change could be minimal.
 - Evaluators must be stateless as classes are instantiated outside the execution flow.
 If for any reason there is leakage between folds, the user might not know about it.
 - As this change would allow anyone to create models independently, we might lose some of the alignment on common code and methods.
-A potential mitigation for this is continuous alignment through EF champions.
+A potential mitigation for this is continuous alignment through TSFA champions.